Exploratory trip to NE and SE: 27 Oct - 13 Nov 2013

 11 Nov.
 Although out early onto the main road through the park in the cool conditions, bird activity very low until about 07:00 when the sun started to hit the trees.
 Several Rufous-throated Fulvetta found, although obtaining a good view of them took a while.
 Short-tailed Parrotbill was glimpsed by some.
 Returned along the Birdwatching Trail, but rather quiet other than a calling Rusty-naped Pitta.
 Lunch and a siesta in the heat of the day.
 After lunch a short visit to the nearby cave where a few Miniopterus sp. bats were roosting.
 By now, although afternoon, the sky had clouded, so took a walk down the main road, in showers, out of the park, finding a feeding group of Collared Babbler and Red-billed Scimitar Babbler as well as a pair of Rufous-throated Fulvetta.

-Proceeded to the local village where we stocked up on ice and beer, and then spent the rest of the afternoon on the eastern side entry road, finding Oriental Turtle Dove, Buff-chested Babbler and Lanceolated Warbler.
+Proceeded to the local village where we stocked up on ice and beer, and then spent the rest of the afternoon on the eastern side entry road, finding Oriental Turtle Dove, Rufous-fronted Babbler and Lanceolated Warbler.
 No owls vocal at night.

 12 Nov.
 Early birding on the park entry road, with a couple of pair of Rufous-throated Fulvetta, Oriental Turtle Dove and Grey Treepie.
 The rest of the morning a mixture of the eastern side of the park and the Birdwatching Trail, mainly trying for Blue-naped Pitta, but little of note seen.
 After the heat of the day had cooled another session along the road below the entrance gave us more of the same from the morning session.
 A night walk gave close encounters of the Hog Badger kind.